dkujawski/dotfiles/README.md

 The `Makefile` exposes a few helpers that are safe to run directly:

 - `make install-dotfiles` – sync the contents of `home/` into `$HOME`
-- `make install-packages` – install the apt repositories and packages defined in `os/ubuntu`
+- `make install-packages` – install the pacman packages defined in `os/arch`
 - `make check` – preview the rsync changes without modifying your home directory
 - `make clean` – remove build artefacts produced by the secrets tooling